ACES: Who Tests the Tests? Leave-One-Out AUC Consistency for Code Generation: Additional Experimental Results

 Three findings emerge from these results.

-\textbf{ACES improves Pass@1 over Majority Voting across all models and benchmarks.} The improvement is most pronounced at $k{=}1$, where ranking quality is most critical.
-On HumanEval Pass@1, ACES achieves $+1.2$ to $+2.4$ points over MV across the three models; on HumanEval$^+$ Pass@1, up to $+4.3$ points.
-The two variants exhibit complementary strengths: ACES-O leads on Qwen2.5-Coder-7B~(90.24\% vs.\ 89.02\% on HumanEval), while ACES-C leads on DeepSeek-Coder-V2-16B~(85.37\% vs.\ 84.15\%).
+\textbf{At least one ACES variant improves Pass@1 over Majority Voting on every model--benchmark pair.} The improvement is most pronounced at $k{=}1$, where ranking quality is most critical.
+On HumanEval, the best ACES variant gains $+1.2$ to $+2.4$ points over MV across the three models; on HumanEval$^+$, the gain ranges from $+0.6$ to $+2.4$ points.
+The two variants exhibit complementary strengths: ACES-O leads ACES-C on HumanEval and HumanEval$^+$ for both Qwen models, whereas ACES-C leads for DeepSeek-Coder-V2-16B and on LeetCodeDataset across all three models.

-\textbf{On LeetCodeDataset, ACES-C recovers from MV's degradation below zero-shot.} LeetCodeDataset is substantially harder than HumanEval, and Majority Voting can degrade below zero-shot performance~(e.g., 13.16\% vs.\ 14.64\% Pass@1 for Qwen2.5-Coder-7B; 16.74\% vs.\ 20.68\% for DeepSeek-Coder-V2-16B), indicating that misleading tests dominate the uniform vote.
-Both ACES variants improve over MV on all three models, with ACES-C consistently leading: the ranking is ACES-C $>$ ACES-O $>$ MV across all models at Pass@1.
-At Pass@1, ACES-C surpasses zero-shot on all three models; the gain is largest on Qwen2.5-Coder-14B~(25.44\%, $+4.8$ over MV, $+4.9$ over zero-shot).
-That ACES-C outperforms ACES-O on LeetCodeDataset is consistent with the main-text observation~(Section~\ref{sec:main-results}): when misleading tests are highly prevalent, the closed-form weighting is more robust than iterative optimization, which may amplify noise in this regime.
+\textbf{On LeetCodeDataset, ACES-C is consistently strongest and corrects MV failures on the harder pools.} Majority Voting falls below zero-shot for Qwen2.5-Coder-7B~(14.04\% vs.\ 14.64\%) and DeepSeek-Coder-V2-16B~(17.11\% vs.\ 20.68\%), while improving over zero-shot for Qwen2.5-Coder-14B~(23.25\% vs.\ 20.54\%).
+ACES-C reaches 17.54\%, 28.07\%, and 25.00\% Pass@1, respectively, exceeding both MV and zero-shot for every model; its gain over MV grows from $+3.5$ points on Qwen2.5-Coder-7B to $+4.8$ on Qwen2.5-Coder-14B and $+7.9$ on DeepSeek-Coder-V2-16B.
+ACES-O is less stable: it improves over MV for Qwen2.5-Coder-7B and DeepSeek-Coder-V2-16B, but trails MV for Qwen2.5-Coder-14B~(21.49\% vs.\ 23.25\%).
+The consistent ACES-C lead, together with ACES-O's regression on Qwen2.5-Coder-14B, shows that the closed-form variant is more robust on these LeetCodeDataset candidate pools, whereas iterative optimization does not uniformly improve over MV in this regime.

 \textbf{Non-trivial tasks amplify the improvements.} When trivial tasks are excluded~(Table~\ref{tab:additional-models-nontrivial}), all methods operate on tasks where the ranking actually matters, and the ACES advantage becomes more visible.
-On LeetCodeDataset non-trivial tasks, ACES-C improves over MV by $+8.2$ points~(Qwen2.5-Coder-7B), $+11.0$ points~(Qwen2.5-Coder-14B), and $+13.0$ points~(DeepSeek-Coder-V2-16B) at Pass@1.
-On HumanEval non-trivial tasks, ACES-C achieves up to $+6.1$ points over MV~(DeepSeek-Coder-V2-16B, Pass@1).
+On LeetCodeDataset non-trivial tasks, ACES-C improves over MV by $+9.4$ points~(Qwen2.5-Coder-7B), $+11.0$ points~(Qwen2.5-Coder-14B), and $+23.4$ points~(DeepSeek-Coder-V2-16B) at Pass@1.
+On HumanEval non-trivial tasks, the corresponding gains are $+1.0$, $+2.0$, and $+6.1$ points, respectively.